Report

 Findings

-The latest National Travel Survey report was published in August 2023 by the Department for Transport.
+The latest National Travel Survey report was published in August 2025 by the Department for Transport.
+This report covers the full survey year 2024.

 How often people travel